rrthomas/pforth/README.md

 ## Installation

-Beetle or RISC OS is required (see above).
-If the native build architecture is not supported, Beetle is automatically searched for.
+Beetle, SMite or RISC OS is required (see above).
+If the native build architecture is not supported, Beetle and SMite are automatically searched for, in that order.

 To choose the host and/or build system manually, pass the `--host=ARCH` or `--build=ARCH` arguments to `configure`.